 We reviewed 51 events in three OHU cases that included 16 provider events and 20 nursing events.
 Due to the frequency of nursing and provider contacts in the specialized medical housing, we bundled up to two weeks of patient care into a single event.
-We identified nine deficiencies, none of which was significant.73
+We identified nine deficiencies, none of which was significant.71 recommendations timely.
+We identified five deficiencies related to incomplete assessments and questionable decision-making, none of which was significant.72

 Providers generally delivered adequate care.
-Compliance testing showed providers completed most admission history and physical examinations without delay (MIT 13.002, 77.8%).
-Our clinicians found providers generally made appropriate assessments and decisions, reviewed medical records thoroughly, and addressed specialists' recommendations timely.
-We identified five deficiencies related to incomplete assessments and questionable decision-making, none of which was significant.74
+Compliance testing showed that providers completed most admission history and physical examinations without delay (MIT 13.002, 77.8%).
+Our clinicians found providers generally made appropriate assessments and decisions, reviewed medical records thoroughly, and addressed specialists'

-73 We reviewed OHU cases 43-45.
+71 We reviewed OHU cases 43-45.
 Deficiencies occurred in cases 43-45.